Condeco Outlook Add-in for Exchange Sync

 - Meetings created by delegates in Outlook will appear on Your bookings and Today pages in the Condeco web application for the calendar owner but not for the delegate.

-- When a meeting space provides services, the services email is sent to the delegate but the delegate must also be an assigned delegate in Condeco to access the services from the email’s deep-link to select services from Condeco.
+- When a meeting space provides services, the services email is sent to the calendar owner and not the delegate.
+However, if the email is subsequently forwarded to the delegate, the delegate can access the services from the email’s deep-link to select services from Condeco, provided they are also an assigned delegate in Condeco.

 - Only Outlook delegate permissions are required to create, edit and delete bookings from the owner’s calendar, but Condeco delegate permissions are also required to create, edit and delete bookings from the Condeco web application.